nus-cs2103-AY2223S1/tp/docs/team/cheeheng.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Tan Chee Heng's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: Plannit

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+Plannit is a desktop application used to help NUS CS students who are furious typists to manage their academic details.

+This application will be the go-to platform for fast-typers to access all module links and information without needing to tediously navigate through multiple websites.

 Given below are my contributions to the project.